greatgaga/EspViking/README.md

 **If you go to change the code, please make it readable for other programmers.**

 ## Setting up the ESP32
+Only things you need to setup is password and SSID of your network.

 ## Notes
 I know this project is very buggy and feel free to contact me.